What Makes Israel's Healthcare System Unique?

 Health Care Insurance

 Any person who is entitled to health coverage without having registered any given insurance entities will need to pay independently for the healthcare services.
-Furthermore, while such health plans may cover the healthcare needs while in Israel, visits to foreign countries are not covered.
-In this light, individuals are required to buy travellers insurance for both long and short term visit outside the country.
-These plans cover emergency and routine healthcare for an individual and or his family (Cohen, 2012).
+Furthermore, while such health plans may cover the healthcare needs in Israel, visits to foreign countries are not covered.
+In this light, individuals are required to buy travelers insurance for both long and short-term visits outside the country.
+These plans cover emergency and routine healthcare for an individual and or his family.

 Health Care for the Chronically Ill